We propose to build a bypass around the northern side of Llanddewi Velfrey.

 We carried out initial ground investigation in spring 2016.
 We completed ecological surveys in summer 2016.

-We appointed Carillion PLC, supported by Arup and RML, as design & build contractor in January 2017 and held Public exhibitions in April and October 2017.
+We appointed Carillion PLC, supported by Arup and RML, as design and build contractor in January 2017 and held public exhibitions in April and October 2017.